-Terminal manufacture is intended, as far as possible, to be royalty free.
-To this end all Weightless licensees agree not to assert any IPR they have relevant to Weightless terminals against any other Weightless licensee in respect to their terminal development or manufacturing activities.
+Weightless offers a “Fair, Reasonable And Non-Discriminatory” (FRAND) licensing regime.
+All Weightless licensees agree not to assert any IPR they have relevant to Weightless products against any other Weightless licensee in respect to their product development or manufacturing activities.
 Of course, a non-Weightless licensee may still assert IPR (from outside the Weightless SIG).
 Because of the non-assert concept it is not necessary for a licensee to identify any IPR they hold that is relevant.

 Note that the IPR is in no way “given away”.
 The licensee can still assert their IPR against non-Weightless licensees or against Weightless licensees in respect of non-Weightless activities.

-A licensee gives the right to “Weightless Contracting” to grant a licence to other licensees to make Weightless terminals.
+A licensee gives the right to “Weightless Contracting” to grant a licence to other licensees to make Weightless products.

 It is worth explaining why the license is structured this way.
 It would be possible, as with Bluetooth, for a licensee to agree to give another licensee rights to relevant IPR “on request”.
 However, this could lead to a number of problems.
 For example, if, say, an operator of a Weightless network was sued for IPR infringement they would need to apply to all other Weightless licensees for a letter or similar showing that they had the rights to use Weightless IP.
 With thousands of members all potentially seeking such letters from each other, some of whom may no longer be Weightless SIG Members etc., this could become bureaucratically unworkable.
 Another problem might occur if a licensee sold some of their IPR to another company outside of the Weightless community (i.e. a non Weightless SIG Member) who might then seek to gain royalties from it.

-The use of Weightless Contracting is intnded to prevent these problems since any licensee gains a license to all relevant IPR from one single entity.
+The use of Weightless Contracting is intended to prevent these problems since any licensee gains a license to all relevant IPR from one single entity.

 The licensee effectively passes to Weightless Contracting the guarantee of non-assert for all the relevant IPR they held prior to becoming a licensee and that which they generate whilst a licensee.
 This non-assert remains in place even if they leave the Weightless SIG (although any IPR generated after they leave is not subject to this agreement).
 This must be so to protect other Weightless licensees.
 Otherwise a company could join Weightless, seek to have its IPR inserted into a Weightless technology Standard and then leave and seek to assert that IPR.